ATR-Lab/kami-head/coffee_ws/src/coffee_voice_agent_msgs/README.md

 ## Architecture

-The voice agent publishes state information through these message types, which are consumed by an orchestrator node that synthesizes this information with other sensor inputs (face tracking, hardware status) to coordinate robot expressions and movements.
+The voice agent publishes unified state information through these message types, which are consumed by an orchestrator node that synthesizes this information with other sensor inputs (face tracking, hardware status) to coordinate robot expressions and movements.

 ```
 Voice Agent → Voice Agent Bridge → ROS2 Topics → Orchestrator → Hardware Controllers